Class Rooms

 Process of assignment of the Mentors to Mentees in the organization:

-• For second year students, ABC categorization of the students will be the basis of mentor-mentee allocation.
-Here the objective is to give special attention to C-category students.
-Primarily to make them employable and working on quantitative aspect i.e. increasing the number of placements and to further enhance skills and knowledge.
+- For second-year students, ABC categorization of the students will be the basis of mentor-mentee allocation.
+The objective is to give special attention to C-category students, primarily to make them employable, increase the number of placements, and enhance skills and knowledge.

-• In case if a faculty member becomes unavailable for mentoring of students, HOD will reallocate the mentees to a different mentor.
+- In case a faculty member becomes unavailable for mentoring, the HOD will reallocate the mentees to a different mentor.

-• Once assigned, the allocation will not be changed under normal circumstances.
-However, it is the prerogative of area chair and academic dean to decide about the exceptional situation warranting the change.
+- Once assigned, the allocation will not be changed under normal circumstances.
+However, the area chair and academic dean have the prerogative to decide on exceptional situations that warrant a change.

-• Once allocated, mentors will be involved in all important matters pertaining to their mentees like improving knowledge, personality development, personal/emotional issues, disciplinary issues, counselling requirements etc in order to improve their employability.
+- Once allocated, mentors will be involved in all important matters pertaining to their mentees, including improving knowledge, personality development, personal/emotional issues, disciplinary issues, and counselling requirements to improve employability.

 Process of “Mentoring” the Mentees in the organization:

-• Minimum number of mentor-mentee meetings will be 10 and maximum will be 15.
+- The minimum number of mentor-mentee meetings will be 10, and the maximum will be 15.

-• Mentoring activity duration will be September to March for that academic year.
+- Mentoring activity duration will be from September to March for that academic year.

-• Mentee will provide a Mentor-Mentee-Programme feedback.
-First feedback should be taken at the end of December or after minimum 5 meetings.
-Second feedback can be taken at the end of March or after 10 meeting.
-This will help in understanding the delivery of mentoring process and improve it next year if required.
+- Mentees will provide a Mentor-Mentee Programme feedback: The first feedback should be taken at the end of December or after a minimum of 5 meetings.
+The second feedback should be taken at the end of March or after 10 meetings.
+This feedback will help in understanding the delivery of the mentoring process and improving it next year if required.

-• In case if a mentor or mentee feel the need to meet more frequently or to discuss any specific issue, they may meet at a mutually convenient time.
+- If a mentor or mentee feels the need to meet more frequently or discuss any specific issue, they may meet at a mutually convenient time.

-• Mentors will keep track of the holistic development of the student in terms of academic and non-academic performance and will provide the support wherever required.
+- Mentors will keep track of the holistic development of the student in terms of academic and non-academic performance and provide support wherever required.

-• Mentors will specifically facilitate in driving the mentee towards his/her desired goals with the guidance.
+- Mentors will specifically facilitate in driving the mentee towards their desired goals with guidance.

-• Mentors will also keep a track of the student attendance on monthly basis to sense and solve any major non-compliance issue.
+- Mentors will also keep track of the student attendance on a monthly basis to detect and solve any major non-compliance issues.

 Process of recording the 'Mentoring' in the organization:

-• Mentor mentee meeting minutes can be recorded through email or through Google classroom.
+- Mentor-mentee meeting minutes can be recorded through email or Google Classroom.

-• An email can also be exchanged between mentor and mentee to maintain the records about mentoring initiatives on regular basis.
+- An email can also be exchanged between mentor and mentee to maintain records about mentoring initiatives on a regular basis.

-• At the end of the year, Mentor will generate the mentoring record for the entire year.
-Mentor must clearly mention the date of meeting, issues discussed, attendance etc. This must be done on an excel sheet and must be shared with Mentoring Head for the record purposes.
+- At the end of the year, the mentor will generate the mentoring record for the entire year.
+The mentor must clearly mention the date of the meeting, issues discussed, attendance, etc. This record should be maintained on an Excel sheet and shared with the Mentoring Head for record purposes.

 Mentor Mentee Ratio